 Roger Malinowski and Philip Novotny started the Beast of Burden Company, (now known as BOB) in 1994 in San Luis Obispo, California.
 The bicycle professional and the airline mechanic built Yak bike trailers in the beginning with a quick release attachment.
 After the men had families, they discovered a need for a new type of stroller, and the BOB Sport Utility Jogging stroller was created.
 The men continued to revolutionize the stroller in 2005 by putting the first locking swivel wheel on a jogging product, which made it more versatile and user-friendly for activities beyond jogging.
 The company was acquired by Britax in 2011 and now offers a full line of strollers designed for a variety of lifestyles and family activities.

-This comparison chart includes the overall scores for the full-size strollers we purchased and tested in this review.
-With a high ranking score and impressive performance in multiple metrics, it is easy to see how the BOB Revolution Flex scored an Editors' Choice award (shown in blue).
+This comparison chart includes the overall scores for the full-size strollers we tested in this review.
+With a high ranking score and impressive performance in multiple metrics, it is easy to see why the BOB Revolution Flex (in blue) impressed testers.

 Ease of Use

-The Revolution earned a score of 7 of 10 for ease of use; it tied with two other products in this review including the Baby Jogger City Select.
+The Revolution earned a score of 7 of 10 for ease of use.

 Fold and Unfold

-This BOB requires two hands to fold and four steps to accomplish, this is a lot compared to some of the competition.
-Despite the extra steps this stroller is still easy to fold with dual release levers (above left) and a pull handle to fold (above right).
-It has a manual lock, and no self-stand or carry strap feature, which makes it somewhat of a bear to transport and fit into a trunk.
+This BOB requires two hands to fold and four steps to accomplish, this is a lot compared to the competition.
+Despite the extra steps this stroller is still easy to fold with dual release levers (above left) and a pull handle (above right).
+It has a manual lock, and no self-stand or carry strap feature, which makes it somewhat of a bear to transport.
 Unfolding is easier with only two steps, but you will still need two hands if you are going to accomplish it with any finesse.

-The Revolution has a large under seat storage bin with average access from the back and the sides and no front access.
-The basket is large, and we were able to fit our large diaper bag inside.
-It has a maximum storage weight of 10 pounds.
-This capacity is average for the group with The UPPAbaby Vista packing in a max of 30 pounds.
+The Revolution has a large under seat storage bin with average access from the back and the sides.
+The basket is roomy and we were able to fit our large diaper bag inside.
+It has a maximum storage weight of 10 lbs.
+This capacity is average for the group.

-This stroller does not have a parent console or a child tray.
-It does, however, have two mesh pockets inside the seat so little ones can have snacks and treasures close at hand.
-It also has a large mesh pocket on the back of the seat.
+This stroller, unfortunately, does not have a parent console or a child tray.
+It does have two mesh pockets inside the seat so little ones can have snacks and treasures close at hand.
+It also has a nice big mesh pocket located behind the seat.
 This pocket lacks any protection from the elements, but it is useful for holding water bottles.

 The Revolution has one of the largest canopies in the group with a vinyl peek-a-boo window.
 The canopy has additional ventilation when the back is reclined for help with airflow on hotter days.